courses taught

 Contemporary Latin American Film

-Spanish – 440 & Communication – 225, Le Moyne College (Spring 2023)
+Spring 2023: Spanish – 440 & Communication – 225, Le Moyne College

 Situated in a region characterized by stark contrasts, encompassing some of the world’s most populous cities alongside vast rainforests, today’s Latin American filmmakers confront pressing global debates, ranging from ecological sustainability to migration, inequality, and violence.
 This course explores the intersection of Contemporary Latin American cinema with pivotal contemporary issues.
 Through film discussions and readings, students will contemplate themes such as indigenous cultures and the quest for environmentally sustainable societies, social justice and migration, and the dynamics of race amidst uneven urban development, among others.
 These films serve not only as a portal to witness the intricacies of Latin America but also as a means for students to view their own reality from a not-so-distant perspective.

-Spanish – 431, Le Moyne College (Fall 2022)
+Fall 2025: Spanish – 431, Le Moyne College

 This course aims to introduce students to different illustrative styles, cultural expressions, writers, and movements in Latin American literature.
 It mainly focuses on fundamental themes in twentieth and early twenty-first-century Latin American fiction, particularly the short story.
 During the course, students will read and analyze key issues related to Latin American fiction in the selected time period.
 Moreover, secondary sources will be referred to during class activities and written and oral assignments.
 Close reading of texts and group discussions will be an integral part of this course.